-- West Borough Primary School recognises that children may be susceptible to radicalisation into terrorism. - West Borough Primary School is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - It is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being drawn to terrorism.
-As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation.
-This is in line with the Prevent Duty guidance for schools.

-- Staff will be supported to use their judgement in identifying children who might be at risk of radicalisation and will act proportionately; staff will report concerns to the DSL (or a deputy), who, where appropriate, will follow the local procedures in regard to making a Prevent referral. - If there is an immediate threat to safety, the police will be contacted via 999. - Where a child is receiving support regarding concerns relating to preventing radicalisation, for example, through the 'Channel' programme, the DSL will consider if it would be appropriate to share any information if/when a child leaves to attend any new schools/colleges, so support can be put in place in place for when the child arrives. - Statutory guidance on Channel is available at: Channel guidance and Channel training from the Home Office.
+- Lady Joanna Thornhill (Endowed) Primary School recognises that children may be susceptible to radicalisation into terrorism. - Lady Joanna Thornhill (Endowed) Primary School is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - It is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being drawn to terrorism.
+As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation. - Staff will be supported to use their judgement in identifying children who might be at risk of radicalisation and will act proportionately; staff will report concerns to the DSL (or a deputy), who, where appropriate, will follow the local procedures in regard to making a Prevent referral. - If there is an immediate threat to safety, the police will be contacted via 999. - Where a child is receiving support regarding concerns relating to preventing radicalisation, for example, through the 'Channel' programme, the DSL will consider if it would be appropriate to share any information if/when a child leaves to attend any new schools/colleges, so support can be put in place in place for when the child arrives.